Bekzod101001/test-task-beeline-crud-backend/README.md

 ## Test task - Beeline CRUD API (Products & Users)

+NOTE: it's bad idea to include .env files in repository, dit it just because of testing purposes

 How to install:

 0) Port 89 must be available & Docker must be running.